Table of contents

 - The reach of your campaigns

-Circulating media monitoring reports within your organisation will help you improve some aspects of your internal communication.
+Circulating media monitoring reports within your organization will help you improve some aspects of your internal communication.
 Each department can receive the most valuable pieces of information.

 How to prepare a media monitoring analysis report?